Xilinx/Vitis_Libraries/data_analytics/README.md

 ## Benchmark Result

-In `L2/benchmarks` and `L2/demo`, these Kernels are built into xclbins targeting Alveo U200/U250/U50.
+The kernels in `L2/benchmarks` and `L2/demo` are built into xclbins targeting Alveo U200/U250/U50.
 We achieved a good performance.
 For more details about the benchmarks, please kindly find them in [benchmark results](https://xilinx.github.io/Vitis_Libraries/data_analytics/2022.1/benchmark/benchmark.html).

 ## License